Multi-cloud networks are fast becoming the norm for New Zealand businesses.

 Incorporating consistent security into multi-cloud networks can be problematic due to their complex nature.

-Fortinet’s Multi-Cloud Security Services – which can be on-sold to clients on a CAPEX or OPEX (as a service) basis - address the expanded attack surface across on-premise data centre or private clouds, public clouds and IaaS and SaaS applications.
+Fortinet's Multi-Cloud Security Services – which can be on-sold to clients on a CAPEX or OPEX (as a service) basis - address the expanded attack surface across on-premise data center or private clouds, public clouds and IaaS and SaaS applications.